WomB0ComB0/gdsc-farmingdale-url-shortener/README.md

 ![This is a test](.github/assets/img.png)

-A comprehensive UI portal for the GDSC Farmingdale events.
-Fetches data from the [Links API](https://github.com/GDSC-FSC/gdsc-farmingdale-links-api) GDSC Farmingdale Events API</a> and provides an interactive user interface.
+A comprehensive UI portal for the GDSC Farmingdale.
+Fetches data from the [Links API](https://github.com/WomB0ComB0/gdsc-farmingdale-url-shortener) GDSC Farmingdale Url shortener</a> and provides an interactive user interface.

 ## Features

-- Fetches GDSC Farmingdale events from the dedicated API.
-- Dynamic UI built using React.
-- Leveraging modern development tools with Vite and TypeScript.
-- Designed with responsiveness in mind.
+- Recaptcha.
+- Firestore.

 ## Prerequisites